 The figure shows an example test scenario for a handset test including electronics and acoustics.
 The DUT supply voltage is provided by a programmable power supply with GPIB interface controlled by the EXD task.
 A digital multimeter is used to test DC current and resistance of the handset electronics.
 The EXD sequence triggers the measurement and checks the results against limits using to generate PASS/FAIL verdicts.
 This all is combined with acoustical test of the receiver and microphone using the KLIPPEL Analyzer 3 and QC Sound Pressure (SPL) task.

-In order to simplify and automatize testing of Bluetooth-enabled speakers and headphones, the EXD enhances any QC test sequence with Bluetooth pairing and control through Windows Bluetooth radio.
+For test automation of Bluetooth-enabled speakers and headphones, the EXD enhances any QC test sequence with Bluetooth pairing and audio control through MegaSig U980 analog Bluetooth interface.